In this tutorial will learn how to install and configure Git on CentOS 7.

 The above configuration saved into ~/.gitconfig file, which you can change manually also in future.

-Now you have learned how to install Git version control system into CentOS 7.
-To learn more about Git, you can check the Pro Git book where all details are available about Git Version Control.
+Now you have learned how to install Git on CentOS 7 Operating System.
+To learn more about Git (Version Control System), you can check the Pro Git book where all details are available about Git Version Control.

 If you get any problem while installing Git into your system or have any feedback about this article, leave a comment below.